RickMoynihan/nrebl.middleware/README.md

 and capture the results of evaluation for browsing in [REBL](https://github.com/cognitect-labs/REBL-distro).

+**NOTE: REBL requires a commercial license if it's to be used for commercial work**

 ## Installation

 Multiple setups should be possible.
 Here we describe one way using